Table of Contents:

 In simple words, cybercrime can be divided into two big categories: Computer as a target and computer as a tool.

 Usually, these cybercrimes are committed by impersonating trusted and popular brands creating fake social media profiles and rogue websites to lure users into them.
-These sites copy the appearance of the real website to create a sense of security and usually ask to fill forms with personal information to receive some kind of benefit, such as discounts.
-The most refined of these sites might include malicious scripts that scrap this information out of your browser, without the need of forms.
+These sites copy the appearance of the real website to create a sense of security and usually ask to fill out forms with personal information to receive some kind of benefit, such as discounts.
+The most refined of these sites might include malicious scripts that scrap this information out of your browser, without the need for forms.

-From a business perspective these scams are usually trying to impersonate potential providers.
+From a business perspective, these scams are usually trying to impersonate potential providers.